 Q: What’s the best way to find perch in the spring?

 A: I key in on feeder streams, because that’s what the fish do.
 Feeder streams bring in a fresh wash of water and turn up food on the bottom for the fish.
 But it’s not as straightforward as it seems.
 Don’t ask me why, but the fish usually aren’t dead in front of the stream.

 I start casting or checking my fishfinder 200 yards on either side of where the feeder comes in until I find a school.
 If that stream freezes up again or changes flow dramatically, the fish will react one way or another.
 There’s no magic formula.
 Finding perch is the heavy lifting of it all.
 I’ll spend half a day on a new lake before I catch a fish.
 But once I find that first school, I’m on my way, so I don’t mind.

-Q: What kind of depth or structure are you looking for?
+Q: What kind of depth or structure are you looking for when perch fishing?

 A: I’m looking for any kind of structure on a soft bottom.
 You don’t want a desert, you know?
 They’re like any fish.
 They want something to key on, whether it’s vegetation, fallen trees, or an old dock.
 Perch like places where they can stir up worms and bugs.

 I’m also looking for a change in depth—a slope that I could mow with a lawnmower.
 That is, not too steep but adjacent to deep water.
-If I can find a place where the depth changes 10 or 15 feet in a 20-yard span, that’s ideal.
+If I can find a place where the depth changes 10 or 15 feet in a 20-yard span, that’s ideal for perch fishing.

 Q: So you find that, you find perch?